5H1N0B11/flightgear-mirage2000/Mirage-2000/rick_developer_notes.md

 * -> blue inner circle from DCS Mirage, outer white circles and white cross from SEM

 ## TODO ##
-* Use French symbology from DCS or elsewhere (maybe look back at how Shinobi did it)
+* Use French symbology from DCS or elsewhere
 * Check whether datalink works

 <!-- ========================================================================================= -->